abc1199281/UK_LifeNotes/Ch3_ALongAndIllustriousHistory/4_AGlobalPower/3_4_17_TheRightToVote.md

 ### Full Suffrage in 1928:

 - Shortly before *Emmeline Pankhurst*'s death in 1928, women gained equal voting rights with men at the age of 21.

+## Emmeline Pankhurst

+### Early Activism:

+- Born in Manchester in 1858.
+- Established the Women's Franchise League in 1889, advocating for married women's voting rights in local elections.

+### Founding the Women's Social and Political Union (WSPU):

+- Co-founded the WSPU in 1903.
+- This group's members were known as "**suffragettes**."
+- The WSPU employed **civil disobedience** as a protest tactic.

+### Suffragette Protest Tactics:

+- Engaged in acts of civil disobedience, including *chaining themselves to railings, smashing windows, and committing arson*.
+- Many members, including Emmeline Pankhurst, participated in *hunger strikes*.

+### Partial Suffrage in 1918:

+- In 1918, women **over 30** were granted voting rights and the right to stand for Parliament.
+- This was partly in recognition of women's contributions during World War I.

+### Full Suffrage in 1928:

+- Shortly before Emmeline Pankhurst's death **in 1928**, women gained equal voting rights with men at the age of 21.